HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 **API URL References**

-The API calls documented on this site will contain two URL sections to assist in the construction of properly formatted URL to be submitted to CINX.
+The API calls documented on this site will contain two URL sections to assist in the construction of properly formatted URLs to be submitted to CINX.

-  - URL PATTERN
-This section defines the elements of the URL.
+  - **URL PATTERN**: This section defines the elements of the URL.
 Portions of the URL that will require variables to be inserted will be shown in curly braces.

-  - URL SAMPLES
-Each API call definition page will also contain at least one sample.
+  - **URL SAMPLES**: Each API call definition page will also contain at least one sample.
 The sample will be fully formatted.
 THE SAMPLES WILL NOT DISPLAY A RESPONSE IF CLICKED.
 The samples are provided only for formatting verification purposes.

-**Template Field Names – Dot Notation**

-This documentation will present the field definitions of the CINX templates.
-Dot notation will be used in the name field to indicate the path to the field in the template.

 **Asynchronous Operations**